Sitecore/docker-images/README.md

 This will:

 1. Download any missing packages into `.\packages`, if you have another location with files already present you can call `Build.ps1` with the parameter `-InstallSourcePath`.
-2. Build all images of latest Sitecore version on latest LTSC (Long Term Support Channel) Windows version.
+1. Build all images of latest Sitecore version on latest LTSC (Long Term Support Channel) Windows version.

+> Images will always be saved locally but not pushed to any remote registries by default.
+See [Setting up automated builds](#setting-up-automated-builds) for details on how to do this.

 When completed, you can run it with: